 The study further defined this harm as “immediate or delayed disruptions…” in an elderly person’s physical, cognitive, emotional, social, or financial health.
 These disruptions can be:

-When a person enters a problematic nursing home environment, the harm sometimes continues until it creates a medical crisis or a family member detects an issue.
+When a person enters a problematic assistive care environment, the harm sometimes continues until it creates a medical crisis or a family member detects an issue.
 The conditions worsen until the resident receives medical care or their family relocates them to a hospital or new care facility.

 Who Is Legally Responsible for Nursing Home Abuse?

-When you place your loved one in a nursing home, the facility and its staff assume 24/7 responsibility for their care.
-They control the resident and their environment, medication, healthcare, nourishment, and liquid intake.
+When you place your elderly relative in a nursing home, the facility and its staff assume 24/7 responsibility for their care.
+They control the resident and their environment, medication, medical treatment, nourishment, and liquid intake.
 As a result, they are in the best position to notice a problem and take the appropriate actions and have a duty to respond accordingly.

-When a nursing home fails to take action and a resident sustains harm or injury, this breach of duty constitutes negligence Some negligent acts include the four elements of elder abuse as described by the CDC:
+When a nursing home fails to take action, and a resident sustains emotional, financial, or physical harm, this breach of duty constitutes negligence.
+Some negligent acts include the four elements of elder abuse as described by the CDC:

-- Medical professionals: Nursing homes often rely on medical staff and on-call doctors and nurses to provide patient medical care.
+• Medical professionals: Assisted living facilities often rely on medical staff and on-call doctors and nurses to provide patient medical care.
 When they fail to diagnose or treat illnesses and other conditions promptly, residents suffer.
 Their medical conditions sometimes worsen.
 If a doctor or nurse is a subcontractor, they may have additional contractual responsibilities.

-- Administrators/managers: Administrative and management staff share negligence for their own actions which contributed to a resident’s injuries.
+• Administrators and managers: Administrative and management staff share negligence for their own actions, which contributed to a resident's injuries.
 They are also responsible for inappropriate employee hiring, training, and supervision.

 Potential Nursing Home Negligence Damages